 Alternatively, you can directly open it with the following command in the Run dialog box:

 2. Now click on the Windows Photo Viewer entry present in the list and then click on the option ” Set this program as default “.

 3. Close the window, and Windows Photo Viewer will now open the image file faster.

 Method 4: Use Registry Editor

 If the solutions mentioned above don’t work for you, then it is likely a cache problem.
 I found a Registry tweak on Microsoft support to disable the Windows Photo Viewer cache feature, which can fix this slow problem:

 1. Type regedit in RUN or search for Start and press Enter.
 It will open Registry Editor.

 2. Now go to the following key:

 3. In the right pane, create a new DWORD CacheSize and set the value to 0

-I’m not sure the above mentioned solutions worked for me but now the slow Windows Photo Viewer problem is fixed and its opening image files are quick without any delay.
+I’m not sure the solutions mentioned above worked for me, but now the slow Windows Photo Viewer problem is fixed, and its opening image files are quick without any delay.